yao-ying/GitHub-Beginners/README.md

 ---

-This is to introduce how to get started with GitHub.
+This document is about to introducing how the beginners get started with GitHub.

 Note that only basic knowledge that everyone can learn through will be intoduced here.